rajeshmule/js_oop/assignments/3. class/instruction.md

-## An object-oriented book-list!
+# An object-oriented book-list!

-*[ ] Create a class BookList
+* [ ] Create a class BookList
-*[ ] Create another class called Book
+* [ ] Create another class called Book

 BookLists should have the following properties:
-  1. Number of books marked as read
+  1. Number of books marked as read.
-  2. Number of books marked not read yet
+  2. Number of books marked not read yet.
   3. A reference to the next book to read (book object)
   4. A reference to the current book being read (book object)
   5. A reference to the last book read (book object)